syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks.md

 Delete confirmation message is used to get the confirmation from users before deleting a task.
 This confirmation message can be enabled by setting the [`EditSettings.ShowDeleteConfirmDialog`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttEditSettings.html#Syncfusion_EJ2_Gantt_GanttEditSettings_ShowDeleteConfirmDialog) property to true.

-The following code snippet explains how to enable the delete confirmation message in Gantt.

 {% if page.publishingplatform == "aspnet-core" %}